Raninagar I: Geography

 The Bagri or the eastern part of the district is a low lying alluvial plain with the shape of an isosceles triangle.
 The Ganges/Padma and the Bhagirathi form the two equal sides; the Jalangi forms the entire base; other offshoots of the Ganges meander within the area.
 It is liable to be flooded by the spill of the Bhagirathi and other rivers.
 The main rivers of this region are Bhairab, Jalangi, Chhoto Bhairab, Sialmari and Gobra Nala.
 All these rivers are distributaries of the main branch of the Ganges.
 The rivers are in their decaying stages.

 A major problem in Murshidabad district is river bank erosion.
 As of 2013, an estimated 2.4 million people reside along the banks of the Ganges alone.
-Between 1931 and 1977, 26,769 hectares have been eroded and many villages have been fully submerged.
+Between 1931 and 1977, 26,769 hectares of land were eroded and many villages fully submerged.